ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[R303]**
 BPI Edge Storage MUST ensure eventual consistency between edge storage and BPI under a weak synchrony assumption.

-*Weak synchrony in this context means,*
+*Weak synchrony in this context means:*
-* *that all messages will eventually reach their intended recipients and*
+* *All messages will eventually reach their intended recipients*
-* *that after a certain, yet unknown, time the network will become synchronous again.*
+* *After a certain, yet unknown, time the network will become synchronous again*

 #### **[R304]**
 Replication conflicts MUST be automatically detectable.